 Tenants in Common

-Holding interest in property as tenants in common means that each registered owner has a separate defined share of the property, for example, 10%, 25%, 33% or any other proportion required.
+Holding interest in property as Tenants in Common means that each registered owner has a separate defined share of the property, for example, 10%, 25%,33% or any other proportion required.

 When a tenant in common dies, the share of the deceased will pass to their executor.
 The executor must apply for probate (permission from the court to deal with the estate) for the deceased estate.
-When probate is granted, the deceased’s share of the land is transmitted to the executor who, in turn, will transfer it to the beneficiary named in the Will.
+When probate is granted, the deceased’s share of the land is transmitted to the executor who, in turn, will transfer it to the beneficiary named in the will.

 The method of holding property is often adopted when non-related parties wish to purchase investment property with a view to making a profit.